 Smart thermostats can be added to just about any HVAC system.
 If you’re an experienced ”do-it-yourselfer,” you shouldn’t have any problems.
 If you’re not, you may want to call an electrician for assistance.
 Here are some simple tips that may help you with installation.

 1. Read the directions.
 When you buy something new, the last thing you may want to do is read the directions.
-However, reading the directions prior to installation can increase efficiency and safety.
+However, reading the directions before installation can increase efficiency and safety.

 2. Gather the necessary tools.
 Understanding what tools are required and gathering them ahead of time can lead to increased efficiency.
 Turn off your HVAC system.

-3. Turn off your system Turn off your system using the switch on the side of the unit or the breaker in your circuit box.
+3. Turn off your HVAC system.
+You can turn off your system using the switch on the side of the unit or the breaker in your circuit box.

 4. A picture is worth 1,000 words.
 Take a picture of the wiring before disconnecting.
 This can serve as a guide for setting up the new one.
-In addition, if something goes wrong with the smart thermostat, your old one can serve as a backup.
+In addition, if something goes wrong with the smart thermostat, your old one can be a backup.